bluek8s/kubedirector/doc/quickstart.md

 #### KUBERNETES SETUP

 You will need a K8s (Kubernetes) cluster for deploying KubeDirector and KubeDirector-managed virtual clusters.
-Currently we require using K8s version 1.9 or later, with 1.11 or later recommended simply because our testing is focussed on the more recent versions.
-(It is likely that a near-future KubeDirector release will raise the minimum supported K8s version to 1.11.)
+Currently we require using K8s version 1.9 or later (1.12 or later if running on EKS).
+1.12 or later is generally recommended simply because our testing is focussed on the more recent versions.
+It is likely that a near-future KubeDirector release will raise the minimum supported K8s version.

 We usually run KubeDirector on Google Kubernetes Engine; see [gke-notes.md](gke-notes.md) for GKE-specific elaborations on the various steps in this document.
 Or if you would rather use Amazon Elastic Container Service for Kubernetes, see [eks-notes.md](eks-notes.md).
 We have also run it on DigitalOcean Kubernetes without issues.